Mixed volumes of zonoids and the absolute value of the Grassmannian: Introduction

 \section{Introduction}

 The mixed volume assigns a non-negative number to any collection of $d$ convex bodies in $\R^d$.
 This notion goes back to the work of Minkowski and Aleksandrov on Brunn-Minkowski theory of convex bodies at the beginning of 20th century.
 Many metric functions of a convex body, such as the volume, the surface area, the mean width, and the area of a projection are instances of the mixed volume.
 Thus, a search for inequalities between mixed volumes is an intrinsic problem in convex geometry.
 The most famous example of such an inequality is the Aleksandrov-Fenchel inequality.
-It is a central result in the Brunn-Minkowski theory (for example, the isoperimetric inequality is an instance of the Aleksandrov-Fenchel inequality), which has deep connections to algebraic geometry (the Hodge Index Theorem) and combinatorics (it explains the log-concavity phenomenon in many combinatorial problems).
+It is a central result in the Brunn-Minkowski theory which has deep connections to algebraic geometry via the \emph{Hodge Index Theorem} and to combinatorics, where it explains the log-concavity phenomenon in many problems; see \cite{adiprasito2017hodge,adiprasito2018hodge,branden2020lorentzian,huang2025realizations,khovanskii1978newton,teissier1979theoreme}.
 Most classical inequalities, e.g. Fenchel's inequalities and Shephard's determinantal inequalities can be derived from the Aleksandrov-Fenchel inequality.
 Yet, they do not provide a complete system of polynomial inequalities in most cases, where by a complete system we mean a system of inequalities that exhaustively describes the relations between the functionals involved into it.
 The question of providing a complete system of inequalities for mixed volumes of a given number of bodies $n$ in a given dimension $d$ goes back to the work of Heine in 1938 \cite{Heine38} where he gave such a system for $n=3$ bodies in dimension $d=2$.
 The inequalities he produced were later extended by Shephard \cite{Shephard60} to the case of arbitrary dimension.
 However, Shephard's inequalities give a complete system only for $n=2$ and are not sufficient for $n>2$.
 All the other cases of Heine-Shephard problem remain currently open.

+In \cite{AS23} Averkov and Soprunov addressed the smallest unknown case of $n=4$ bodies in dimension $d=2$.
+They introduced Plücker-type inequalities for the six pair-wise mixed areas of the four bodies and proved that they form a complete system for these six functionals.
+Note that, unlike in the original Heine-Shephard problem, the four areas are discarded and only the ``purely mixed'' areas are considered.
+These inequalities are closely related to the Plücker relation for the Grassmannian of 2-planes in 4-space.
+In this paper we explore this connection further for a specific class of convex bodies, the zonoids.